All articles

 The forecast data says the industry is healthy; the sentiment data says practitioners are cautiously optimistic but watching cost inflation closely.
 Both stories are true.
 The gap between them is where the next 18 months of planning decisions will actually be made.

-Sources: Amex GBT, IRF, Knowland, Splash.
+Sources: Splash.

 Format Mix: In-Person, Virtual, and Hybrid